Cellular-Nanoscience-Group/.github/profile/README.md

   ```
   git remote set-url origin https://github.com/your-username/your-repo.git
   ```
-- **Stage your changes:** Prepare changes to be included in the next commit and lets you select which changes to commit, even if multiple files have been modified.
+- **Stage your changes:** Prepare changes to be included in the next commit and select which changes to commit if multiple files have been modified.
   ```
   cd C:/path/to/your/local/repository/copy/
   git add file.py
   ```
-- **Commit your changes:** Save the changes that have been staged without pushing them to the remote yet.
+- **Commit your changes:** Save the staged changes without pushing them to the remote yet.
   ```
   git commit -m "Your commit message"
   ```
 Careful.
-At this point, you should decide whether your changes should be merged with the main branch or in a separate branch, or whether the code has now been modified and tailored so specifically to your application that you might want to fork the repository.
+At this point, you must decide whether your changes should be merged with the main branch or in a separate branch or whether the code has been modified and tailored so specifically to your application that you might want to fork the repository.
 Read up on branching and forking.

 - **Branching:** If you are working on a new feature that might be interesting to others, consider creating a new branch.
+The following shorthand command creates a new branch called new-feature-branch and immediately switches to it.

   ```
-  git branch new-branch
   git checkout -b new-feature-branch
   ```
   Afterwards, you can follow the same steps to push changes to the new branch.
 - **Forking:** Go to the original repository on GitHub and click the Fork button to create your own fork.
 This will create a copy of the original repository under your GitHub account.
-First, check your current remote setup:
+First, check your current remote setup with `git remote -v`.
   <br>Right now, your local clone is probably still linked to the original repository (not your new fork).
 You need to change the origin remote to point to your fork.
-    ```
-  git remote -v
   ```
   You will see something like:
   ```